dsholes/python-windows-configs/README.md

 - `settings.json` should be copied to `C:\Users\user\AppData\Roaming\VSCodium\User`
 - Follow instructions in `extensions.list` to install all extensions

 Consider switching to VSCode to use Settings Sync.
-Right now it's broken in VSCodium
+Right now it's broken in VSCodium.
+Python Language Server may be broken as well.